jasonblahovec/NHL-Insights-Hub/README.md

 # NHL-Insights-Hub
 Welcome to the NHL Insights Hub, your central repository for comprehensive data analytics and insights into the world of NHL players and their performance.
-This project organizes data sourced from the NHL API, EA's NHL game ratings, and more, utilizing a structured data product pipeline to demonstrate data science and engineering capabilities arcoss a range of platforms..
+This project organizes data sourced from the NHL API, EA's NHL game ratings, and more, utilizing a structured data product pipeline to demonstrate data science and engineering capabilities arcoss a range of data platforms.

+## Project Structure

+- **Ingestion:** Maintain and ingest NHL player and game data from the NHL API.
+Web scraping tools for EA player ratings from NHLHUTBUILDER.com.
+- **Data Engineering:** BigQuery views enhancing raw data upstream of data science analyses.
+- **Data Science:** Python scripts demonstrating various data science capabilities withing the context of the ingested NHL data.
+- **Business Intelligence/Visualization:** Placeholder for upcoming visualizations demonstrations.

+## Getting Started

+Explore each department's folder to dive into detailed documentation and code.
+Follow the provided instructions to run each script as needed to support your analysis.

+## Dependencies

+- Python 3.x
+- BigQuery (for Data Engineering)
+- Databricks (Community edition is supported)
+- Additional dependencies specified in each department's documentation.

+Happy exploring and analyzing the exciting world of NHL data!